Demystifying return on equity (ROE) and its significance

 Return on equity, or ROE, is a crucial metric for measuring a company's financial health.
 It cuts through all the noise to show one crucial thing — the profit a business generates for every dollar invested by shareholders.

 A high equity return means the company you're invested in is doing great, squeezing maximum profits from the funds you've put in.
-For instance, a stellar 15-20% ROE signals an extremely efficient operation.

 A low return?
 That's a red flag suggesting that your equity could be better deployed elsewhere to earn a higher return.